Choose Your Floater Treating Doctor Carefully

 'The best laser doctor for you may not be the one closest to you or the one promoted by the laser manufacturer.'

 You have floaters.
 You take the initiative to do your research and pretty quickly you found The Floater Doctor.
 Congratulations, you are on your way to get some relief from those eye floaters.
-Unfortunately for many of you, Southern California is a long ways away and your initial excitement fades a bit with the reality that this might be fairly inconvenient.
+Unfortunately for many of you, our location in North Texas is a long ways away and your initial excitement fades a bit with the reality that this might be fairly inconvenient.
 If you do some more research you may find someone closer to you who owns the same laser touted by the manufacturer.

 STOP!
 Read this page.
 There are many considerations before your make your appointment with what could be a very inexperienced doctor who is using a laser that in our opinion could put you at additional risk for complications.

 The YAG laser is not an automated, software-driven device like LASIK, for instance.
 Every shot of the laser is a separate decision: treat this group? or leave it alone.
 Start from the center of mass or from the edge?
 Is that too close to the retina?
 How do I get the floater to move more central?, Where to adjust the handheld laser lens?
 What energy settings?
 You get the idea.
 Every patient is different.
 The amount, type distribution, optics, personality and expectations are all factors to consider in tailoring a treatment.

 In his book 'Outliers', Gladwell suggests that to master any skill, you must practice in a focused manner for 10,000 hours.
 This is the only professional activity Dr. Johnson has performed in his medical practice since 2007.
 No one can match that single-minded approach and experience in treating eye floaters.
 None of this is taught anywhere.
 It is a skill set only obtained by performing thousands of treatments, each consisting of several hundred or more individually aimed laser bursts and learning a little bit more from each patient.